totem-tech/documentation/app-docs/identities/identities-sharing.md

 > **With every other accounting software it is impossible to connect random people because all our competitors operate centralised systems, not peer-to-peer public blockchain networks.**

-## If I share my Identity is it still private?
+### If I share my Identity is it still private?

-At the time of writing, we have not yet implemented end-to-end encryption of the sharing mechanism, although it is on our Roadmap.
+Your personal information is never revealed to other parties, and not even to Totem - you are the owner of your own information.
+In future we plan to introduce local encryption based on your Identity to further secure your information.

-In future this will be the workflow:
+However in some circumstances you may wish to share some information  with partners, like a business address or some contact information.
+This is your choice again because the principle is that you are in control of your data.